 The possibility of doing sports of course affects a person’s health.
 It also directly affects a person’s opportunity to take part in and being a part of civil society and citizen associations.

-We also know that exercise and sports improves both physical and mental health, which in turn leads to better results in school, at work, a higher income and a more independent life.
+We also know that exercise and sports improve both physical and mental health, which in turn leads to better results in school, at work, a higher income and a more independent life.

 On March 22 2019, UN’s Human Rights Council in Geneva adopted a resolution that expressed concern over discriminatory rules and practices that force some athletes to medically lower their testosterone levels.
 The resolution was presented by South Africa, that requested a report ”on the intersections between race and gender discrimination in sports”.